cultuurnet/uitpas-balie-frontend/README.md

 ### Main Framework & Libraries

-This project is based on Next.js v13, utilizing the pages router.
+This project is based on Next.js v14, utilizing the app router.
 It also employs the following libraries:

 - Joy UI (MUI) for UI components.
 - Orval to generate React Query + Axios hooks for data fetching.